AVM Transaction Format

 What NFT Mint Output Contains

-An NFT Mint output contains a TypeID
+An NFT Mint output contains a TypeID, GroupID, Locktime, Threshold, and Addresses.

 Gantt NFT Mint Output Specification